'Pawn Sacrifice' examines prodigy, paranoia of chess master Fischer

-LOS ANGELES Bringing American chess champion Bobby Fischer's story to the big screen posed a challenge for the filmmakers of "Pawn Sacrifice."
+LOS ANGELES, Sept 18 Bringing American chess champion Bobby Fischer's story to the big screen posed a challenge for the filmmakers of "Pawn Sacrifice."
 How would they make a film about chess visually compelling?

 Their answer: the movie is not really about chess.